The Doom Generation: A Heterosexual Movie

 So, while the “Heterosexual Movie” billing may seem like a bit of a misnomer for a queer film, it fits.
 In co-opting the traditionally hetero form of the erotic thriller and the lovers-on-the-run film, Araki produces something completely different: a sarcastic blow against America’s simultaneous violent homophobia and the sexual repression that it produces.
 The questioning Jordan White really isn’t much different than the openly queer protagonists of Araki’s Totally F****d Up and Nowhere (also played by James Duvall).
 The only difference is that he never even got the chance to explore – he’s in a heterosexual movie.

-Evan Purchell is an occasional writer and film programmer based in Austin, TX.
-He can be found on Twitter and Letterboxd at @schlockvalue.
+Elizabeth Purchell is an occasional writer, archivist, and film programmer based in Austin, TX.
+She can be found on Twitter and Letterboxd at @schlockvalue.